72230776-cmd/hebaWebProj/README.md

 ## Project Description

-This is a full-stack web application built for [describe your project purpose here].
-The project includes a React frontend and Node.js backend with MySQL database integration.
+This is a full-stack e-commerce web application for an African market/store.
+The project includes a React frontend deployed on GitHub Pages and a Node.js/Express backend deployed on Render with PostgreSQL database integration.
+The application features user authentication, product management, shopping cart, order processing, and an admin panel for managing products, users, orders, contacts, and bookings.

 ## Technologies Used